viktoria-malikova/java_project/README.md

 # Optimal Patrol Allocation using Evolutionary Programming

 ## Project Overview
-This project aims to optimize the allocation of patrols across planetary systems to minimize total patrolling time using **Evolutionary Programming**.
-The problem is modeled as an **Open Shop Scheduling Problem (OSSP)** and solved through stochastic simulation techniques.
-The implementation in **Java** applies object-oriented programming principles to simulate patrol allocation, ensuring efficient distribution through evolutionary operations such as **mutation, reproduction, and selection**.
+This project aims to optimize the allocation of patrols across planetary systems to minimize total patrolling time using Evolutionary Programming.
+The problem is modeled as an Open Shop Scheduling Problem (OSSP) and solved through stochastic simulation techniques.
+The implementation in **Java** applies object-oriented programming principles to simulate patrol allocation, ensuring efficient distribution through evolutionary operations such as mutation, reproduction, and selection.

 ## Implementation Details
 - **Language**: Java